daniel-thao/liri-node-app/README.md

 <br>
 <br>
-1. Clearly state the problem the app is trying to solve (i.e. what is it doing and why)
-2. Give a high-level overview of how the app is organized
-3. Give start-to-finish instructions on how to run the app
-4. Include screenshots, gifs or videos of the app functioning
-5. Contain a link to a deployed version of the app
-6. Clearly list the technologies used in the app
-7. State your role in the app development

 What if a user wanted to learn the artist's name of their favorite song?
 Then what if they wanted to find out if their favorite artist is coming into town?
 Finally, what if that artist is in movies as well?
 <br>